AISViz/AISdb/readme.md

-Functions and utilities for the purpose of decoding, storing, accessing, and processing AIS data.
+Functions and utilities for the purpose of decoding, storing, processing, and visualizing AIS data.

 Install using pip:
   ```